Saving Flower Seeds

-When I told my daughter that I was writing this article, she said, “Be sure to tell them that they don’t have to save forget-me-not seeds because they stick to your socks and get spread around the garden that way....Oh, and don’t forget to tell them that nigella and poppy seeds are fun to save because you can pretend the pods are salt and pepper shakers.”
+When I told my daughter that I was writing this article, she said, “Be sure to tell them they don’t have to save forget-me-not seeds because they stick to your socks and get spread around the garden that way....Oh, and don’t forget to tell them that nigella and poppy seeds are fun to save because you can pretend the pods are salt and pepper shakers.”
 She has some good points.
-The first is that you probably don't need to worry about saving seeds from self-sowing annuals, unless you want to give them to your friends.
+The first is that you probably don't need to worry about saving seeds from self-sowing annuals, unless you want to give them to friends.
 If you want to grow them in another part of the garden, simply gather the seeds when they are ripe and scatter them in the new location.

 Seeds are produced in either pods or seedheads.
 Pods are ready to harvest when they become dry and brittle, just before they split open and spill their contents.
-A good example is the sweet pea.
+A good example is sweet pea.
 If you pick the pods too early, the seeds will be green.
 But if you wait too long, the pods will pop open, scattering the seeds.
-Choose the ripe pods by feel.
+Choose ripe pods by feel.
 They should start to split when you squeeze them.
 Poppy seeds are produced in pods that resemble salt shakers.
-They are ready to harvest when the pods snap off the stems.
-If they bend, give them more time.
-Flowers like cosmos and zinnias produce seedheads.
+They are ready to harvest when the pod snaps off the stem.
+If it bends, give it more time.
+Flowers like cosmos and zinnia produce seedheads.
 When the seeds are ripe, the seedhead shatters.
-They are also harvested by feel.
-I can tell when they are ripe because the seedhead falls apart in my hand when I rub it.
-Color is another clue: calendula seeds will turn from green to brown.
+It's time to harvest them when the seedhead falls apart in your hand when you rub it.
+Color is another clue.
+Ripe calendula seeds turn from green to brown.

 Never harvest wet seeds.
 It’s better to wait for dry weather.
 Seeds should be dried in a well-ventilated room with a temperature between 70 and 95 degrees.
 Alternatively, you can dry seeds in a garage, out of direct sunlight.